uzh-rpg/eds-buildconf/README.md

 the target operating system for Orocos/RTT (gnulinux, xenomai, or macosx) [gnulinux]
 ```
-8. In any problem occurred the installation shoudl finish "successfully"
+8. In case no problems occurred the installation shoudl finish "successfully"

 9. Don't forget to source the environmental variables
 ```console